Milka Chepkorir: Activism

 Her activism started when she was still in high school.
 Thought, her activism was further known when she became one of fellow for UN Human Rights Office Indigenous Fellowship Programme in 2016.

 Through this fellowship, she attend 16th United Nation Permanent Forum on Indigenous Issues in New York and report lack of implementation on Indigenous right by UN by representing Forest Peoples Programme, Natural Justice and 20 other organisations.
 She also shares the infringement of KFS where they burn 90 homes of Sengwer people which started when European Union and World bank funding them.

 She returned on 17th United Nation Permanent Forum on Indigenous Issues on 2018 and report the mistreatment of Kenyan Forest Service by forcefully evicting Sengwer People from their ancestral land.
 Sengwer people has face a coupled of eviction caused of Water Towers Protection and Climate Change Mitigation and Adaptation Programme funded by European Union.
 This forced eviction was done by KFS and from Chepkorir's statement:"They took a six-year-old boy and went around burning houses with him after his mother fled.
 They left him in the forest at night alone"Following this report, EU suspended the project.

 Career

 Currently, she works as Coordinator of Community Land Action NOW!
-(CLAN), Coordinator for Defending Territories of Life and also advisor for Agroecology fund.
+(CLAN), Coordinator for Defending Territories of Life and also as advisor for Agroecology fund.